Tired of seeing MasterClass ads everywhere and want a complete MasterClass review before paying $180?

 Like every course, Daniel’s is divided into digestible chunks so you can watch it in your free time, jump on at lunch, or binge on your phone at the gym behind your trainer’s back.

-That’s a big plus for MC—the courses are structured well and divided into very clear conceptual sections.
+That’s a big plus for Masterclass — the classes are structured well and divided into very clear conceptual sections and categories.
 This is the optimal structure for digestibility.
 His course roughly looks like this:

 - Fundamentals: All the ABCs of the game that I THOUGHT I knew.